 - 1/2 teaspoon fresh ground black pepper

-- Add garlic, wine or chicken stock, lemon juice, and dill to a small saucepan over medium heat.
+- Add garlic, chicken stock, lemon juice, and dill to a small saucepan over medium heat.
 Bring to a boil and boil for about 2 minutes.
 Reduce heat and whisk in mustard and heavy cream.
 Continue to cook until it thickens, making sure to whisk the entire time.
 Remove from heat and Whisk in butter pieces one at a time.
 Add cayenne pepper, salt and pepper.

 Nutrition information is automatically calculated, so should only be used as an approximation.

 Delicious flavor.
 I prepared following the recipe to a tee and served over broiled salmon and roasted brussel sprouts.
 It was very runny.
 My sauce never thickened when adding the heavy cream even thought I whisked on low heat for 3-5 minutes.
 Not sure where I went wrong.
 I will definitely try this sauce again.
 Can’t wait to eat the leftover sauce over the chicken, tortellini and zucchini dish I am making tonight.
 Thank you.

 Robin, it sounds like the sauce did not cook long enough to thicken.
 Also, turn the heat up a little above low, just don’t let it come to a boil.
 Just cook until it thickens.
 Some have said it took them about 20 minutes to cook on low heat.